IBPA/OCB/TranscriptomicPipelines/README.md

 # Step-by-step example
 <h4>This example provides a step-by-step example to make a Salmonella example compendium.</h4>
+<h4>The validation part can evaluate the compendium from other pipelines such as <a href = https://github.com/bcbio/bcbio-nextgen>bcbio</a>.
+To generate the sample example compendium using bcbio, please refer <a href="https://github.com/IBPA/OCB/tree/master/TranscriptomicPipelines/Bcbio_Readme.md">this tutorial</a>.

 ## Necessary files in this example:
 There are some necessary files for compendium building and supervised validation.